 February 10, 1977 ~ Singer Rosanna Tavarez born in Washington Heights, New York, USA ~ Member of Eden's Crush, a girl group consisting of contestants on the 2001 edition of the reality TV franchise Popstars.
 The band's debut single Get Over Yourself would reach top 10 Billboard Hot 100.
 Following the disbandement of the group shortly thereafter Tavarez has worked as a TV host and released a limited number of recordings under the moniker Chana, most notably the 2008 Manos Arriba EP

 February 10, 1977 ~ Jazz pianist, composer Shahin Novrasli born in Baku, Azerbaijan ~ Married to classical singer Natavan Novrasli, with whom he has two children.
 Influenced by Ahmad Jamal, Oscar Peterson, Keith Jarrett, Chick Corea.
-Has been recording steadily since his 2000 Jz'mu debut album collaborating with musicians such as Nathan Peck, Sasha Mashin, James Cammack, Irakli Kolava, and others
+Has been recording steadily since his 2000 Jz'mu debut album collaborating with musicians such as Nathan Peck, Sasha Mashin, James Cammack, and Irakli Kolava

 February 10, 1976 ~ Singer, songwriter, author Vanessa Da Mata born in Mato Grosso, Brazil ~ Released her eponymous Vanessa Da Mata debut album in 2002.
 Best known for her 2007 Sim.
 Scored the No.1 hits Ai Ai Ai, Boa Sorte and Amado, all topping the charts in her native Brazil.
 Her songs have also been recorded by Maria Bethânia (A Forca Que Nunca Seca), Daniela Mercury (Vlagem), and Ana Carolina (Me Sento Na Rua)

-February 10, 1970 ~ Power pop guitarist, pianist, organist Kenny Howes born ~ Active since the late 1980s, primarily as a power pop guitarist yet also drawing from a wide array of genres including rockabilly, garage, psychedelic pop, and indie rock.
+February 10, 1970 ~ Power pop guitarist, pianist, organist Kenny Howes born ~ Active since the late-1980s, primarily as a power pop guitarist yet also drawing from a wide array of genres including rockabilly, garage, psychedelic pop, and indie rock.
 About half a dozen albums to his name, starting with Nothing Wrong With That released in 1995.
-Has also collaborated with Casper & the Cookies, Orange Hat, Hautewerk, the Popdudes, Pat DiNizio, and others
+Has also collaborated with Casper & the Cookies, Orange Hat, Hautewerk, the Popdudes, and Pat DiNizio

-February 10, 1966 ~ James Johnson, commonly known as jazz drummer, arranger, singer Osie Johnson, passed away in New York, New York, USA ~ Recorded a handful of albums as a leader, noted especially for his 1957 The Happy Jazz Of Osie Johnson.
+February 10, 1966 ~ James Johnson, commonly known as jazz drummer, singer Osie Johnson, passed away in New York, New York, USA ~ Recorded a handful of albums as a leader, including the acclaimed The Happy Jazz Of Osie Johnson released in 1957.
 Best known as an in-demand session drummer until his death from kidney failure at age 43.
 Present on albums by Billy Bauer, Illinois Jacquet (The Kid And The Brute), Milt Hinton, Coleman Hawkins, Manny Albam, Urbie Green, Betty Carter, Freddie Green (Natural Rhythm), Jimmy Raney, Dinah Washington (The Swingin' Miss D), Joe Puma, Pee Wee Russell (Swingin' With Pee Wee), Paul Desmond, Oliver Nelson, Mose Allison (I Don't Worry About A Thing), Wes Montgomery, and Quincy Jones ~ Johnson was born in 1923

 February 10, 1962 ~ Heavy metal bassist Cliff Burton, full name Clifford Lee Burton, was born in Castro Valley, California, USA ~ Member of Metallica from 1982 until his death while on tour in 1986.
 Appears on the band's first three albums, Kill 'Em All, Ride The Lightning and Master Of Puppets.
 Had previously worked with Angels Of Misfortune, EZ-Street, Spastik Children, and Trauma ~ Burton passed away in 1986

 February 10, 1961 ~ Jazz trumpeter, hornist, composer, arranger Paolo Fresu born in Berchidda, Italy ~ Leader and sideman.
 Debuted in 1985 with the Ostinato album.
-Has collaborated with Carla Bley, Piero Umiliani, Aldo Romani, Michel Balatino, Glenn Ferris, Jon Balke, Pierre Favre, Erik Marchand, David Linx, Diederik Wissels, Gianluca Petrella, Natacha Atlas, Joe Barbieri, Ralph Towner, and others
+Has collaborated with Carla Bley, Piero Umiliani, Aldo Romani, Michel Balatino, Glenn Ferris, Jon Balke, Pierre Favre, Erik Marchand, David Linx, Diederik Wissels, Gianluca Petrella, Natacha Atlas, Joe Barbieri, and Ralph Towner

 February 10, 1958 ~ Producer, songwriter Walter Afanasieff born in São Paulo, Brazil ~ Best known for his longtime association with Mariah Carey, co-producing and co-writing for Carey for several years.
-Has also worked with Richard Marx, Thalia, Lionel Richie, Luther Vandross, George Benson, Destiny's Child, Kenny G, Michael Bolton, Toni Braxton, Johnny Mathis, Kenny Loggins, Barbra Streisand, Christina Aguilera, Ricky Martin, and others
+Has also worked with Richard Marx, Thalia, Lionel Richie, Luther Vandross, George Benson, Destiny's Child, Kenny G, Michael Bolton, Toni Braxton, Johnny Mathis, Kenny Loggins, Barbra Streisand, Christina Aguilera, and Ricky Martin

 February 10, 1950 ~ Visual artist, singer Lonnie Holley, full name Lonnie Bradley Holley, born in Birmingham, Alabama, USA ~ Best known as a visual artist creating sculptures and assemblages from found materials.
 Active as a musician since the mid-2000s, initially improvsing in an Alabama church using nothing more than a keyboard and a microphone.
 Has released about half a dozen critically acclaimed albums, starting with his 2012 Just Before Music debut album